Please contact Peggy Lowenstein if you have any questions about the AEC graduate program or the admissions process.

-Minimum requirements for direct admission to this program:
+Minimum requirements for admission to this program include the following:

-Exceptions to these requirements are subject to recommendation by the department and approval by the College of Agricultural and Life Sciences’ associate dean and the Dean of the Graduate School.
+Exceptions to these requirements are subject to recommendation by the department and approval by the associate dean of the College of Agricultural and Life Sciences and the dean of the Graduate School.

 The following items must be completed to be considered for admission:

-- Three letters of recommendation (This part of the application is automated in the online application and will require contact information for your references.
-If they are not able to submit the forms electronically, please have your recommenders send their letters through email to Peggy Lowenstein or by mail to Peggy Lowenstein, PO Box 112060, Gainesville, FL 32611.
-Please do not ask your references to submit letters or any other documents to the Office of Admissions as we will not see this information.
-If they do not submit the recommendation electronically in the online application, they should be sent to Becky directly at the aforementioned mailing address or at firstname.lastname@example.org.
+- Three letters of recommendation: This part of the application is automated in the online application and will require contact information for your references.
+If they are not able to submit the forms electronically through the online application, please have your recommenders send their letters through email to Peggy Lowenstein or by mail to Peggy Lowenstein, PO Box 112060, Gainesville, FL 32611-2060.

-- Résumé or curriculum vitae (The online application provides the option to upload additional files as needed.
-Please upload a current résumé in this section of the application.)
+- Résumé or curriculum vitae: The online application provides the option to upload additional files as needed.
+Please upload a current résumé or curriculum vitae in this section of the online application.

-*If you are interested in assistantship (or fellowship) funding, your application materials should be submitted by the first application review date to be most competitive for available funds.
+*If you are interested in departmental assistantship/fellowship funding, your application materials should be submitted by the first application review date to be most competitive for available funds.

 Prospective Student Campus Visits

 We expect prospective students to contact potential AEC faculty advisors prior to and during the admissions process.
-Campus visits provide applicants an opportunity to meet with department faculty and current graduate students as well as a chance to explore the University of Florida campus.
+Campus visits provide applicants an opportunity to meet with department faculty and current graduate students face to face, as well as give applicants a chance to explore the University of Florida campus.
 If you are unable to visit our department in person, please note that a virtual visit (using video conferencing software like Zoom) can be arranged and is encouraged.
-We offer visits for prospective graduate students by appointment only.
-If you are interested in setting up an in-person visit or a virtual visit, please send an email to: AEC-Inquiry@ifas.ufl.edu with the following information included:
+We offer visits for prospective graduate students by appointment only, so if you are interested in setting up an in-person visit or a virtual visit, please send an email to: AEC-Inquiry@ifas.ufl.edu with the following information included:

 - Degree sought (M.S. or Ph.D.)